How the Resilience of Retailers Shines Through

 But little did any of us know that morning on March 12 when Tom Hanks announced he had Covid and the subsequent day when a national emergency was declared the full scope of the situation.
 But we sensed it was big…

-That day I was flying back from my mom’s funeral and a subsequent speech to Newark.
+That day I was flying back to Newark from my mom’s funeral and a subsequent speech.
 When I got on the thruway, traffic was 85+ mph as we sped home to a future none of us could foresee – lockdowns, closures, and over half a million Americans dead.